raceday-banner

 Intro

-The World of Outlaws CASE Construction Equipment Late Model Series nightly race format is very similar to the race format at many dirt tracks around the country, but if you are more familiar with the race format of NASCAR or IndyCar, you may feel a little lost.
+The World of Outlaws Late Model Series nightly race format is very similar to the race format at many dirt tracks around the country, but if you are more familiar with the race format of NASCAR or IndyCar, you may feel a little lost.
 Below is an outline of a typical race night for the World of Outlaws.

 Drivers Meeting